chitinlink/chitinlink.github.io/_sides/about.md

 I'm more active on Discord than anywhere else.
 If you want my tag, ask me in private.
 I spend a lot of my free time in calls, doing whatever in the background.

-I'm agender, please refer to me in the 2nd person using "they" pronouns.
+I'm agender, so please use they/them, he/him, or she/her pronouns.
+Please don't mix them in sentences.
 I'm also pansexual and polyamorous, if that matters to you.

 <details markdown="1"><summary>Webcomics</summary>
 I'm keeping up with a number of webcomics atm: